bentoBAUX/bentobaux.github.io/_posts/2025-03-17-physically-based-parallax-occlusion-mapping-with-self-shadowing.md

 ---
 layout: post
-title: Physically-Based-Parallax-Occlusion-Mapping-with-Self-Shadowing
+title: Physically Based Parallax Occlusion Mapping with Self Shadowing
 date: 2025-03-17 21:40 +0100
 author: bennett
 categories: [Computer Graphics & Simulations]
 tag: [parallax mapping, hlsl]
 math: true
 ---

-# Physically Based Parallax Occlusion Mapping with Self-Shadowing in Unity

 This project demonstrates Physically Based Parallax Occlusion Mapping (POM) with self-shadowing in **Unity's Built-In Render Pipeline using HLSL**.
 It compares three shading models: the Unity Standard Shader, Blinn-Phong (Empirical), and Cook-Torrance with Oren-Nayar (Physically Based).
 Each of these models also includes a simpler counterpart utilizing basic parallax mapping, highlighting the differences in depth perception and realism.